igormironchik/qt-widgets-on-real-example/chapter04/mistakes.md

 going to use composition or `*.ui` file.
 Using of inheritance is not a mistake, but can save your time and nerves in the future, and eat time at the beginning.
 So it's my choice...

+## Model/View

+I was asked why I didn't use Model/View for implementing tape.
+It was simpler is my answer.
+I use controls on frames (checkbox).
+I know it's doable with view and custom delegate, but it's not a trivial task to have control on the item not in the edit mode.
+I did such tasks, I know what it is.
+It's just was simpler.

+Yes, I agree, model for frames on tape can be reused.
+I know that this is modern to use Model/View approach.
+But in this case scroll view with custom widget was simpler.

+I wrote a lot of models, custom views with custom delegates.
+I ate a dog on it.

+I don't agree that using of Model/View leads to the less coding.
+I guess, that code would be large than with simple widget.
+From time to time I practice such simple lists without Model/View.
+And if I remember all correct it was twice.
+And tape in GIF editor is the second time.
+I don't see benefits of using Model/View here, possibly adding/removing frames would be faster with Model/View, but simple code for custom view of frames on tape with controls outweighed the Model/View.

+And I can use `qss` to style my application, whereas with custom delegate it would not be possible.

+This question is most controversial for me...

+## QMovie

+Got suggestion to use `QMoview` instead of Magick++, as the GIF editor would be without dependencies and for novice it would be simpler to start with this example.

+But in this case I would not be able to save editied GIFs, and this example will become usual Qt example, that "can do nothing".
+I use this application for my own needs from time to time.
+I need to have simple GIF editor that can crop and remove unnecessary frames.
+I need it.
+And I wanted to show readers "real world" examples.

 [Back](../chapter03/impl.md) | [Contents](../README.md) | [Next](../links.md)